 Can I freeze leftover pesto?

-If you’re making a batch to pesto for later there are a couple of ways to do it:
+If you’re making a batch of pecan pesto for later there are a couple of ways to do it:

-- Grab some ice cube trays and carefully spoon the Pecan Pesto into each section and freeze overnight.
-Once frozen, remove them from the trays and seal in freezer bags so you can pluck out as much or as little as you need.
+- Grab some ice cube trays and carefully spoon the pesto into each section.
+Freeze overnight.
+Once frozen, remove the cubes from the trays and seal in freezer bags so you can pluck out as much or as little as you need.
 Use within 3-6 months for best results.

 - If you plan on using bigger portions, store in a freezer-friendly container with a tight-fitting lid.
 This method will stretch the storage life from six months to one year.
 It’s my preferred method to getting this homemade pesto to last me well into the winter months and early spring.